dipeshjatt2/bbq/README.md

 # Reverse-Engineered-Airdrops
-a collection of some reverse engineered airdrops from telegram and across the web
+a collection of some reverse engineered airdrops from telegram and across the web that has complicated security or encryption to prevent cheats